cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 id: remote-state
 ---

-Component Remote State is used when we need to get the outputs of an [Atmos component](/core-concepts/components), provisioned in the same or a different [Atmos stack](/core-concepts/stacks), and use the outputs as inputs to another Atmos component.
+The Terraform Component Remote State is used when we need to get the outputs of an [Terraform component](/core-concepts/components), provisioned in the same or a different [Atmos stack](/core-concepts/stacks), and use the outputs as inputs to another Atmos component.

 :::info